Pearl Gonzalez

-Pearlmelia Marie Gonzalez (born August 12, 1986) is an American mixed martial artist.
+Pearl Gonzalez (born August 12, 1986) is an American mixed martial artist.
 She formerly competed for Ultimate Fighting Championships, and currently fights in the strawweight division of the Invicta Fighting Championships.

 Background

 Gonzalez was born in Chicago, Illinois.
 Her parents were both drug and alcohol abusers, disturbing her childhood and adolescence.
 Her parents eventually separated, leaving Pearl with her father and rest of the siblings with their mother.
 Her father, after getting clean, placed her in combat sport classes when she was eleven years old.
 Gonzalez later trained in boxing, and won the Golden Gloves amateur championship in 2008.
 She stopped fighting for a while in order to raise her younger sister, but went back to fighting at 21 at Combat-Do in Cicero, IL under Grappling Hall of Famer Bob Schirmer.
 Pearl is currently the host of the Extra Rounds Podcast on UFC FIGHT PASS.

-She is of Mexican, Puerto Rican, Filipino, Irish and African-American descent.
+She is of Mexican, Puerto Rican, Filipino, Irish descent.